Piour/cozy-feeds/README.md

 # To do ...

 * for v1.1 : add filter for links
+* note : v1.0 is far from being a good version
 * code review (a lot of cleaning is needed)
-* bug : doesnt support https
 * bug : needs to load feed 2 times before to get updated title : still ?
 * bug : first display of a feed cant be deleted : still ?
 * to know : some feeds change link params at everyupdate